 Tailor-made Regulatory Update

-We hope this article has given you an idea of the regulatory changes in Q2 2022.
+We hope this article has given you an idea of the regulatory changes in Q4 2022.
 Do you want to make sure not to overlook any developments?
 Then you can request a tailor-made Regulatory Update (available in Dutch and English).
 Each quarter you will receive a comprehensive report with current developments, legislative changes, publications by regulators and consultations.
-This report will be fully tailored to your organization and activities.
-This way, you will remain up to date with upcoming legislative changes and you will never be unpleasantly surprised.
+This report will be fully tailored to your organisation and activities.
+This way, you will never be faced with unpleasant surprises.

-Our specialists will discuss with you the possible impact on your organization and think along about possible next steps and their practical implementation.
+Our specialists will discuss with you the possible impact on your organisation and think along about possible next steps and their practical implementation.
 They can also help you draw up an action plan for the adaptation of your policies and procedures, so that you remain in control at all times.
-For more information, please feel free to get in touch.Get in touch
+For more information, please feel free to get in touch.Contact More about our regulatory updates